IBM-Cloud/docs/services/GlobalizationPipeline/ts_index.md

 When a resource file that is not sourced in English is uploaded to a translation bundle, the generated translations are not correct.
 {: tsSymptoms}

-{{site.data.keyword.GlobalizationPipeline_short}} currently only supports English as a source language.
+{{site.data.keyword.GlobalizationPipeline_full}} currently only supports English as a source language.
 {: tsCauses}

 Translation of non-English resource files is not yet supported.